jorisvandenbossche/course-python-data/notebooks/pandas_data_cleaning.md

 +++

-Replace values.
+Replace values in a column.
 Different inputs can be used.
 The most basic one is providing a value `to_replace` and a new `value`:

 ```{code-cell} ipython3
 countries["capital"].replace("Barlin", "Berlin")